dxrcy/phonet-old/README.md

 ## Mode

-The mode of a _Phoner_ file can be one of these:
+The mode of a _Phonet_ file can be one of these:

 - _Romanized_: Using `<>`
 - _Broad transcription_: Using `//`